junior-devleague/function-actors/README.md

 Prep Time | 20-30 minutes
 Activity Time | 20-30 minutes
 Noise Level | Moderate
-Beware | Students finishing too fast may have nothing to do!
+Note | Students finishing too fast may have nothing to do!
 Spread out the skill level across groups if skill level range is wide.

 ## Preparation